Open-EO/openeo.org/documentation/1.0/python/index.md

 mean_may = may.mean_time()
 ```

-Now we have the three images that will be combined into the temporal composite.
+Now the three images will be combined into the temporal composite.
-But before merging them into one datacube object, we need to rename the bands of the images, because otherwise, they would be overwritten in the merging process.
+Before merging them into one datacube, we need to rename the bands of the images, because otherwise, they would be overwritten in the merging process.
 This is because at the moment the three datacubes have one band named "VV" (see `load_collection` statement above).
 If we would now merge two of them, it would overwrite the "VV" band of one of the originals and keep the band from the other cube (see ["merge_cubes" description](../processes.md#merge_cubes)).
 Therefore, we rename the bands of the datacubes using the `rename_labels` process to "R", "G" and "B".